I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsiwmi/nf-scsiwmi-scsiportwmifirelogicalunitevent.md

 ## -remarks
 <p>A miniport driver calls <b>ScsiPortWmiFireLogicalUnitEvent</b> to send an event associated with an adapter or logical unit to all data consumers that have requested notification of the event. </p>

-<p>The miniport driver sends an event only if it has been previously enabled by the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557338">HwScsiWmiFunctionControl</a> routine. </p>

-<p>The driver should write event data to the buffer pointed to by <i>EventData</i> at offset 0x40.
-The first 0x40 bytes are used by SCSI WMI.
-If no data is passed back with the event then <i>EventData</i> should be 0x40 bytes in length.</p>

-<p>A miniport driver calls <b>ScsiPortWmiFireLogicalUnitEvent</b> to send an event associated with an adapter or logical unit to all data consumers that have requested notification of the event. </p>

-<p>The miniport driver sends an event only if it has been previously enabled by the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557338">HwScsiWmiFunctionControl</a> routine. </p>
+<p>The miniport driver sends an event only if it has been previously enabled by the miniport driver's <a href="storage.hwscsiwmifunctioncontrol">HwScsiWmiFunctionControl</a> routine. </p>

 <p>The driver should write event data to the buffer pointed to by <i>EventData</i> at offset 0x40.
 The first 0x40 bytes are used by SCSI WMI.
 If no data is passed back with the event then <i>EventData</i> should be 0x40 bytes in length.</p>